It is the process of producing genetically identical individuals of an organism, either naturally or artificially.

 Scientists from the University of Newcastle and the University of New South Wales announced in March 2013 that the newly hatched gastric-hatching frog would be the subject of a cloning attempt to renew the species.

 Many of these “extinction” projects are described in the Long Now Foundation’s Revive and Restore project.

-After an eight-year project that involved the use of a pioneering cloning technique, Japanese researchers created 25 generations of healthy cloned mice with normal lifespan, demonstrating that clones are not inherently shorter-lived than animals. born naturally.
+After an eight-year project involving a pioneering cloning technique, Japanese researchers created 25 generations of healthy cloned mice with an average lifespan, demonstrating that clones are not inherently shorter-lived than animals—born naturally.

 Other sources have noted that the offspring of the clones tend to be healthier than the original clones and indistinguishable from naturally produced animals.